HomeDirectoriesThe effectiveness of Web Directories

 Quick Tip: Create a directory effectiveness scorecard for your business, assigning point values to factors like directory authority, relevance to your industry, verification requirements, and user engagement.
 Use this scorecard to prioritise which directories deserve your attention and investment.

-Actionable Perspective for Businesses
+Actionable perspective for businesses

 What if… you treated each directory listing as a miniature landing page rather than just a citation?
 How would this change your approach to crafting descriptions, selecting images, and measuring performance?